-The Exeter Dispensary and Aid in Sickness Fund (Exeter Dispensary) is a charity governed by the Charities Act Registered Number 205611.
-It was founded in 1818 and dispensed medicines to and treated people suffering with disabilities, illness and financial hardship until the founding of the NHS in 1948, initially from premises in Friernhay Street and from 1843, from newly erected premises at 26 Queen Street.
+Exeter Dispensary Charity is a Charitable Incorporated Organization (CIO) formed on 18 May 2020 (Charity Commission Registered Number 1189534).
+In June 2020 the assets of Exeter Dispensary and Aid in Sickness Fund (EDAIS) were vested in Exeter Dispensary Charity.
+EDAIS was founded in 1818 and dispensed medicines to and treated people suffering with disabilities, illness and financial hardship until the founding of the NHS in 1948, initially from premises in Friernhay Street and from 1843, from newly erected premises at 26 Queen Street.
 This building has since been sold.
 The assets of the charity are now held in a COIF Charities Ethical Investment Fund.

 There are two meetings each year, the first being the AGM in March when the budget for the year is set and the second meeting being in November to deal with any income remaining available for expenditure.